Custody

 • Palpation manually or with electronic detection.
 An officer, of the same sex as the person being searched, touches her on her clothes.
 This officer may ask him to remove certain clothing, but full stripping is prohibited.
 The purpose of this pat-down is to verify that the suspect in custody does not carry a dangerous object.
 Consent is not required.

 • Full search if the 2 acts above are insufficient.
 It must be indispensable to the investigation.
 The suspect in custody may be required to undress.
-This search must be done by an OPJ of the same sex as the person being searched and in an enclosed place.
+This search must be decided by an OPJ and carried out by a person of the same sex as the person searched, in a closed place.

 Only a doctor can do a body search.
 It is used if the suspect in custody is suspected of hiding an object inside his body (e.g. a drug pellet).

-At the end of police custody, the person is released by decision of the public prosecutor or the judge.
+At the end of police custody, the public prosecutor or the investigative judge decides whether the detainee should be released or brought before the court.

 Warning